zenite-docs/zenite-docs.github.io/endpoints/cors.md

 # CORS

-> Navigate: your-server-name.zenite.io -> Endpoints -> your-endpoint-name -> CORS
+> Navigation: your-server-name.zenite.io -> Endpoints -> your-endpoint-name -> CORS

 If you are issuing endpoint requests from the browser, you can restrict the endpoint access to specific CORS origins.